-The Great Black Hawk is a large black raptor widespread in the Neotropics.
-It has a yellow cere, yellow legs, and a white tail that is crossed with one (subspecies urubitinga of South America) or two (subspecies ridgwayi of Mexico and Central America) black bands.
-The similar and partly sympatric Common Black Hawk (Buteogallus anthracinus) is smaller and has a largely black tail with one broad white band.
-The Great Black Hawk occurs in a variety of habitats, but usually is found in the vicinity of water.
-With regard to diet, it is a generalist, feeding primarily on rodents, bats, birds, fish, crabs, reptiles, and amphibians, and there also are reports of these hawks eating fruit and eggs.
-The Great Black Hawk often feeds on the ground, in vegetation, or even in shallow water, pursuing prey on foot or with short flights.
+Great Black Hawk is a large black raptor widespread in the Neotropics.
+It has a black bill, yellow cere, long yellow tarsi, and a medium tail.
+As the English name suggests, the adult is mostly black, although the immature is brown.
+The similar and partly sympatric Common Black Hawk (Buteogallus anthracinus) is smaller, has a pale based bill, white slashes on the outer primaries, and shorter tarsi.
+Great Black Hawk occurs in a variety of habitats, but usually is found in the vicinity of water.
+With regard to diet, it is a generalist, feeding primarily on rodents, bats, birds, fish, crabs, reptiles, and amphibians; there also are reports of these hawks eating fruit and eggs.
+Great Black Hawk often forages on the ground, in vegetation, or even in shallow water, pursuing prey on foot or with short flights.
 The stick nest is placed in a tree or on a man-made structure.